techatlassystems/Policy-Documents/welnessAppTerms.md

 Prohibited Conduct: You agree not to attempt to reverse engineer, decompile, hack, or disrupt the App's code, backend services, or security features.

 # 3. INTELLECTUAL PROPERTY
-All software, design elements, graphics, logos, algorithms, and content within [App Name] are the exclusive property of [Company/Developer Name] and are protected by applicable copyright, trademark, and intellectual property laws.
+All software, design elements, graphics, logos, algorithms, and content within HerCycle are the exclusive property of Tech Atlas LLC and are protected by applicable copyright, trademark, and intellectual property laws.
 You are granted a limited, non-exclusive, non-transferable license for personal, non-commercial use on Apple-branded iOS products.

 # 4. IN-APP PURCHASES AND SUBSCRIPTIONS (APPLE APP STORE)
 Billing: If the App offers paid subscriptions or features, payment will be charged to your Apple ID account at confirmation of purchase.